 If you do not already have a database for reconstruction, you will need to prepare your own.
-(We recommend checking the Resources page to see if you can find one that suits your needs already.)
 Database preparation will only need to be done once for each database, primer pair and kmer length, since the reference files can be reused.